 The purpose of feedback on summative assessment e.g. theses and dissertations, is to provide a review of the work and suggestions for improvements and future development of the research topic to enable students to develop their work for doctoral study, if appropriate.
-Students will receive formal written feedback on their dissertation/thesis submitted in the final term of their course via course administrator within four weeks of the date of the board of examination meeting at which student's marks were confirmed.
+Students will receive formal written feedback on pre-set essays, dissertations and theses submitted during their course four weeks of the date of the board of examination meeting at which student's marks were confirmed.

-In the School of Archaeology students studying for the Masters in Archaeology and in Classical Archaeology, will receive formal written feedback from their option tutor on the drafts of their pre-set essays during Michaelmas or early Hilary Term.
+In the School of Archaeology students studying for the Masters in Archaeology and in Classical Archaeology, will receive formal written feedback from their option tutor on the drafts of their pre-set essays during Michaelmas or early Hilary Term (see degree-specific guidance for more details).

-STUDENT REPRESENTAION, COURSE EVALUATION AND FEEDBACK
+STUDENT REPRESENTATION, COURSE EVALUATION AND FEEDBACK